Inside Facebook, Twitter and Google’s AI battle over your social lives

 That algorithm learns from the labels and hunts for them in the real world.
 Adams said Perspective doesn't delete automatically, instead letting a human make the call.

-Perspective gets its training data from comments on websites that it's partnered with, like The New York Times and Wikipedia.
-It's a far cry from its debut in 2017, when the AI couldn't tell the difference between trash talk and harassment on sports sites.
-That's thanks to more comments fed into the system, allowing it to continue learning.
+Perspective gets its training data from comments on websites it's partnered with, like The New York Times and Wikipedia.
+That's a far cry from its debut in 2017, when the AI couldn't tell the difference between trash talk and harassment on sports sites.
+The progress stems from having more comments fed into the system, allowing it to continue learning.
 It now knows "Mets suck" doesn't always mean someone is being attacked, Adams said.

 Perspective relies on constantly being retrained to learn, and to defend itself against trolls.
 When the AI first kicked off, Adams said "a ton of abuse came in" from trolls on 4Chan looking to trick the algorithm.

 "They would type in awful things and say it's not toxic, hoping to retrain it and trick it," he said.
-But Perspective's team was already fighting against it, with humans on their team rating their comments as toxic.
+But Perspective's team was already fighting against it, with humans rating those comments as toxic.

-It ended up helping Google out even more, allowing them to use that data to stop trolls in the future.
+It ended up helping Google out even more, allowing it to use that data to stop trolls in the future.

 "What we got was this huge trove of amazing abuse, some of the best stuff that these troll mobs could throw," Adams said.
 "We were suddenly like, 'Thank you.'"